TL;DR

 - Eczema or Psoriasis

 Critically, standard PMI policies will not cover the ongoing management or prescriptions for any chronic or pre-existing conditions.
 The NHS remains the primary provider for this type of long-term care.
-If you have a private consultation for an acute issue and the specialist discovers a chronic condition like high blood pressure, your PMI will cover the consultation, but you will be referred back to your NHS GP for the ongoing prescriptions and management.
+If you have a private consultation for an acute issue and the specialist discovers a chronic condition like high blood pressure, your PMI may cover the consultation, but you will be referred back to your NHS GP for the ongoing prescriptions and management.

 This is to keep private health cover affordable.
 Insuring long-term, predictable costs for the entire population would make premiums prohibitively expensive.
 PMI's role is to intervene for unexpected, acute health issues.